PHP cron events

 Why do I see "Needs checking" next to my cron events?

-See here for complete information about cron events which show “Needs checking”.
+See here for complete documentation about cron events which need to be checked.